tarwn/lessthandot-hugo/blogs/content/posts/2010-08-07-misconceptions-about-unicode-in-sql-serv.md

 ---
 I was browsing around last night on the internet and a person wanted to know what data type to use to store a course name.
 Here is an answer he got:

 > I would recommend nvarchar or varchar for the name.
-Use nvarchar if you anticipate there ever being a point in the future that you will need to support foreign languages that might contain unicode characters that are not supported by varchar. **I would look at the longest name I anticipate needing, double it&#8217;s length and then round up to the nearest 50.
-So if &#8220;Introduction to Partial Differential Equations&#8221; at 48 then I would make it varchar(100)**
+Use nvarchar if you anticipate there ever being a point in the future that you will need to support foreign languages that might contain unicode characters that are not supported by varchar. **I would look at the longest name I anticipate needing, double it's length and then round up to the nearest 50.
+So if “Introduction to Partial Differential Equations” at 48 then I would make it varchar(100)**

 Okay so that part in bold is completely wrong, Nvarchar uses 2 bytes per character for storage but you do not specify that.
 So if you want to store the character &#25991; you need nchar(1) not nchar(2).